John C. Robinson: Early life and career

 Robinson was born on April 10, 1817, in Binghamton, New York.
-He was appointed to the United States Military Academy at West Point, New York, July 1, 1835.
-He was expelled from the academy on March 14, 1838 (for insubordination), and went on to study law.
+He was appointed to the United States Military Academy at West Point, New York, on July 1, 1835.
+He was expelled from the academy for insubordination on March 14, 1838, and went on to study law.
 After a year as a civilian, he rejoined the army in October 1839 and was commissioned as a second lieutenant in the 5th U.S. Infantry Regiment.

-Robinson traveled to Corpus Christi, Texas, in September 1845 to join Gen. Winfield Scott and the Army of Occupation as a regimental and brigade quartermaster.
+Robinson traveled to Corpus Christi, Texas, in September 1845 to join General Winfield Scott and the Army of Occupation as a regimental and brigade quartermaster.
 In June 1846, Robinson was promoted to first lieutenant and served in the Mexican–American War, fighting with distinction in the Battle of Monterey.
 He also was in action at the battles of Palo Alto and Resaca de la Palma.
 He served as regimental or brigade quartermaster between March 28, 1847, and September 1, 1847, and between January 27, 1849, and August 12, 1850.

 Robinson was commissioned as a captain on August 12, 1850, and then served in various garrisons.
 He led troops in several engagements against hostile Indians in Texas in 1853–54.
 In 1856, Robinson went into combat again, serving in Florida during the Third Seminole War, where he furthered his military record of bravery and efficient services.
 He led a series of expeditions against the Seminoles in the Everglades and Big Cypress Swamp.

 At the close of the Seminole War, he was assigned command of Fort Bridger and sent to the Utah Territory.
 In 1857–58, he served at Camp Floyd during the Utah War.
-Camp Floyd had the largest concentration of US Troops at any post prior to the Civil War.
-While stationed in the desolate Utah Territory he and others petitioned the Freemason's Grand Lodge of Missouri to establish a Masonic Lodge in the Utah Territory.
-It was granted the March 6, 1859, Rocky Mountain #205 under dispensation from Missouri, and Captain Robinson became the first Worshipful Master of the first Masonic Lodge in Utah.
+Camp Floyd had the largest concentration of U.S. Troops at any post prior to the Civil War.
+While stationed in the desolate Utah Territory he and others petitioned the Freemason's Grand Lodge of Missouri to establish a Masonic lodge in the Utah Territory.
+It was granted the March 6, 1859, Rocky Mountain #205 under dispensation from Missouri, and Robinson became the first Worshipful Master of the first Masonic lodges in Utah.
 In the late 1850s, he was ordered back east to assume command of Fort McHenry in Baltimore, Maryland.